 Applicants are asked to indicate the type of grant that is being sought.
 Applicants who are unsure should simply select “Classroom Grant” as that is the catch-all category for applications.
 Here are brief descriptions of each type of grant, with links to more background on named grants.

-- Swantz Professional Development Grant: The Richard Swantz Endowment Fund fosters teacher excellence by funding a grant each year for staff development.
+- Richard Swantz Grant – The Richard Swantz Endowment Fund fosters teacher excellence by funding grants for staff development.
 LPEF looks favorably on requests to bring speakers to the District to address a group of educators.
 Grant award amounts vary, with consideration of total number of staff affected and relevance to District or school goals.
 Swantz, the longest serving superintendent of schools in La Crosse history and a co-founder of LPEF, died Oct.
 15, 2019 at the age of 84.

-- McGavock Family Music Education Grant: A grant is funded each year for projects to enhance music education.
-The fund honors Ronald and Philip McGavock.
+- McGavock Family Music Education Grant – A grant is funded each year for projects to enhance music education.
+The endowment fund honors Ronald and Philip McGavock.
 Philip was a music educator in Illinois and Ronald (aka Ronnie Eastman) was a former professional entertainer who made La Crosse his home.